-- provides services to the diverse group of providers running mentoring programmes in New Zealand.
+- services to the diverse group of providers running mentoring programmes in New Zealand.

-- creates opportunities to participate, share, network and improve the quality of youth mentoring.
+- opportunities to participate, share, network and improve the quality of youth mentoring.

-- supports organisations, based both in schools and the community, which provide opportunities for young New Zealanders through positive and effective, formal and informal mentoring relationships.
+- support to organisations, based both in schools and the community, which provide opportunities for young New Zealanders through positive and effective, formal and informal mentoring relationships.

 Mentoring is a proactive process that nurtures human potential.
 International research highlights that mentoring can assist in raising self confidence, developing leadership skills, raising student achievement at school and offering strategies to enhance well-being and lead a purpose-driven life.